 About Alpine Cols

-Alpine Cols is the official coaching partner to the Haute Route.
-Between them, our coaches have ridden a total of 10 Haute Routes, as well as countless other mountain sportives.
+Alpine Cols was the official coaching partner to the Haute Route for 4 seasons, 2014-2017.
+Between them, our coaches have ridden well over 25 Haute Routes, as well as countless other mountain sportives.
 We organise training camps in April, June and July, and we offer long-term coaching to help you prepare for this unique challenge.

 Contact us for more information!